-This section presents the classification results on the aforementioned two data sets.
-A comparison of the performance is presented between the KL loss and the JS losses proposed in this work.
+This section presents the results of the classification experiments and the performance comparison between the KL loss and the proposed JS losses.

-\subsection{Training and Validation}
+\subsection{Training and validation}

-Three Bayesian CNNs were trained in this work by minimizing the KL loss and the proposed JS losses.
+Three Bayesian CNNs were trained by minimizing the KL and proposed JS losses.
 Training of the networks is done until the loss converges or the validation accuracy starts to decrease.